 JEWS IN ANTHROPOLOGY

 Jews played a significant role in the founding and subsequent development of modern anthropology.
 Two of its four principal founders, according to Jerry Moore, in his study Visions of Culture: An Introduction to Anthropological Theories and Theorists,1 were Émile Durkheim and Franz Boas.
-Of the twenty-one major theorists profiled by Moore, six were, or are Jews.
-Similarly, Jews are the subjects of about thirty percent of the forty-two biographical entries contained in The Dictionary of Anthropology,2 edited by Thomas Barfield.
-Two of the five major biographical articles in the Encyclopedia of Social and Cultural Anthropology,3 edited by Alan Barnard and Jonathan Spencer, deal with the work of Boas and Claude Lévi-Strauss.
+Of the twenty-one major theorists profiled by Moore, seven were Jews, or of Jewish descent.
+Similarly, Jews are the subjects of one-third of the forty-two biographical entries contained in The Dictionary of Anthropology.2 Two of the five major biographical articles in the Encyclopedia of Social and Cultural Anthropology3 deal with the work of Boas and Claude Lévi-Strauss.
 Listed below are the names of prominent Jewish anthropologists and of other Jewish scholars who have contributed to the development of anthropology.
 See also Jews in Sociology and Jews in Linguistics.

 SHORT LIST LONG LIST